-Plan Summary - Under the Plan, the Board of Directors is authorized to offer all eligible employees (defined as all employees of the Corporation or its subsidiaries except for part-time employees excludable under Section 423(b)(4) of the Internal Revenue Code) the right to elect annually to purchase shares of the Corporation's common stock in the amounts and at the prices set forth below through adjustable payroll deductions.
+Plan Summary - Under the Plan, the Board of Directors is authorized to offer all eligible employees (defined as all employees of the Company or its subsidiaries except for part-time employees excludable under Section 423(b)(4) of the Internal Revenue Code) the right to elect annually to purchase shares of Snap-on common stock in the amounts and at the prices set forth below through adjustable payroll deductions.
 As of January 31, 1994, approximately 7,450 employees were eligible to participate in the Plan.
 The value of stock which may be purchased may not exceed \$25,000 in a calendar year and participants may not purchase more than two thousand shares annually under the Plan.
 The length of the purchase period is twelve months.
-As of February 28, 1995, the closing price per share of common stock as quoted on the New York Stock Exchange was \$34.00.
+As of February 28, 1995, the price per share of common stock as quoted on the New York Stock Exchange was \$

-The price for shares purchased under each offering will be the lesser of the market value on (1) May 15 of each Plan year, or (2) the succeeding May 14 of each Plan year.
+The price for shares purchased under each offering will be 100% of the lower market price on (1) May 15 of each Plan year, or (2) the succeeding May 14 of each Plan year.
 Elections to participate must be made between May 15 and June 1 of each Plan year.
 For the 1993-1994 Plan year, the purchase price of the common stock was \$35.63 per share.
 Rights under the Plan are not transferrable by any person for any purpose.
-Participants may withdraw their payroll deductions from the Plan account by providing written notice to the Corporation.
+Participants may withdraw their payroll deductions from the Plan account by providing written notice to the Company.
 Participants who withdraw from the Plan may not become eligible to participate until the beginning of the next Plan year.
-Upon termination of employment or death, the entire amount credited to the participant's account will be paid in cash to the employee or to the employee's estate.
-No interest will be paid on any money in a participant's account under any circumstances.
+Upon termination of employment or death, the entire amount credited to the participant's account will be paid in cash to the aparticipant's account under any circumstances.

-All fees and expenses incurred in connection with the Plan will be paid by the Corporation.
-Shares available under the Plan and pending purchase rights may be adjusted by the Corporation in the event of a stock split, merger or consolidation.
+All fees and expenses incurred in connection with the Plan will be paid by the Company.
+Shares available under the Plan and pending purchase rights may be adjusted by the Company in the event of a stock split, merger or consolidation.
 The Plan may be amended, suspended or terminated at any time by the Board of Directors, with the exception that shareholder approval is required for any amendment which will materially modify the Plan or otherwise materially increase the benefits accruing to participants.

-New Plan Benefits - Because participation in the Plan is voluntary and benefits of participation depend upon an increase in the market price of the common stock of the Corporation over the course of a Plan year, the Corporation cannot determine the benefits that will accrue under the amended Plan to the Named Executive Officers, other executive officers or other employees.
-Directors of the Corporation who are not employees are not eligible to participate in the Plan.
+New Plan Benefits - Because participation in the Plan is voluntary and benefits of participation depend upon an increase in the market price of the common stock of the Company over the course of a Plan year, the Company cannot determine the benefits that will accrue under the amended Plan to the Named Executive Officers, other executive officers or other employees.
+Directors of the Company who are not employees are not eligible to participate in the Plan.

-Federal Income Tax Considerations - It is intended that the Plan qualify as an "employee stock purchase plan" pursuant to Section 423 of the Internal Revenue Code.
+Federal Income Tax Considerations - It is intended that the Plan qualify as an "employee stock ownership plan" pursuant to Section 423 of the Internal Revenue Code.
 Accordingly, participants in the Plan will not recognize taxable income on the receipt or exercise of rights to purchase stock pursuant to the Plan.